Outsourcing Software Development to Latin America: All You Need to Know in 2018

 How Skilled are Software Developers in Latin America?

 In software outsourcing, more doesn’t always mean better.
 Had the opposite been true, India would’ve topped all global software development charts.
 So are the 1+ million developers from LatAm really hirable?
-One way to evaluate software development potential of a region is by looking at global programmer rankings.
+One way to evaluate the software development potential of a region is by looking at global programmer rankings.
 This article will zoom in on the programmer charts from TopCoder and HackerRank.

 TopCoder Country Rank (2018)